RiS3-Lab/D-Box/README.md

 ### Note:
 * The source directory contains the complete FreeRTOS kernel.
 We only listed the files that we modified or added to implement D-Box.
 * The source code of the case study is only a fragment of a complete PLC program as described in our paper.
-We cannot provide the complete PLC program since it contains proprietary source code.
+We cannot provide the complete PLC program since it contains proprietary routines.